greg3d/forwrd-home-assignment/README.md

 ## Description

-You are tasked with building a react app that receives a long list of users.
+You are tasked with building a react app that receives a long visible of users.
 Each user has the following fields: Name, Country, Email and Phone.
 In addition, the app has two different pages.